Skip to main content

 State Electoral Roll (South Australia)

-If you are enrolled on the South Australian State Electoral Roll, you will automatically be included on the Council Voters Roll for your place of residence and will receive a voting pack by post.
+If you are enrolled on the South Australian State Electoral Roll at an address within this Council area, you will automatically be included on the Council Voters Roll for your place of residence and will receive a voting pack by post.

 To check or update your enrolment details visit: Check your enrolment | Council Elections